We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 That creates the potential for countless versions of your credit score, but lenders focus almost exclusively on the ones that come from two primary companies: FICO and VantageScore.

-FICO and VantageScore have different formulas for calculating your creditworthiness, which means Credit Karma’s score might be a little different from your actual score.
+FICO and VantageScore both have different credit scores.
+They also have different formulas for calculating your creditworthiness, which means Credit Karma’s score might be a little different from the ones that your bank or credit card company use.

 For example, your payment history refers to how consistently you pay each monthly payment on time and in full.
 The credit factor is worth 35% of your FICO Score 8, but 40% of your VantageScore 3.0.